coolmangoman/Portfolio/README.md

 # Norman Ng - Data Analyst Portfolio
 ## About
-Hi, I am Norman!
+Hello, I am Norman!
 I am on track to completing my Economics degree with a specialization in Quantitative Methods.
 I am passionate about using data to uncover meaningful trends and excited to apply my analytical skills to data analytics as an entry-level data specialist.

 In my free time, I explore new tools and techniques to expand my knowledge.
 This repository showcases my skills, projects, and progress in Data Analytics.